-Boiler and radiator output was previously – and sometimes still is – given in BTUs.
-This stands for British Thermal Unit.
-As implied by the name, this measurement was ubiquitous in Britain and is also used in many other countries.
-It is also used in other engineering industries, even to this day.
+Another figure for boiler and radiator output is the BTU or British Thermal Unit.
+This measurement was ubiquitous in Britain and many other countries use it, too.
+It’s also used in other engineering industries, even to this day.

 - BTU/h and kW are measurements of power – the rate at which energy can be used.

 - BTU and kW/h are measurements of energy – the amount of energy available or expended.

 1 BTU/h is equivalent to 0.000293 kW or 0.293 watts, and 1 kW is equivalent to 3,413 BTU/h.

 - In order to convert BTU/h to kW, multiply by 0.000293

 - In order to convert kW to BTU/h, multiply by 3412

 These terms may sound confusing, but all they are is two different ways of quantifying the same thing.
 Namely, the rate at which heat can be produced (power), and how much of it can be produced over time (energy).